sul-cidr/mime-dh2025-slides/slides.md

 :::

-# NOTE: Not sure whether to include this section...
-# If we have more results involving hand analysis and archetype "fingerprints"
-# (Delsart or otherwise), we probably should show those instead

 Our final analytical experiment to date, which is still a work in progress, sort of inverts the previous approach and instead considers what MIME can reveal when comparing staging from seven different directors who are all directing the same work -- in this case the famous Mozart/Da Ponte opera Don Giovanni from 1787.